muon-data/muon/README.md

   health: 60
 ```

 A **choice** is a branch containing *variants* as subsequent definitions.
-Also
+A
-known as a *sum type*, a choice represents exactly one of the variants.
+choice represents exactly one of the variants.

 A **variant** containing no data is declared as a definition with no type.
 These variants can substitute for the choice value.